Answers to your common questions

 Any other questions?

 If you have any other questions, email is always the best form of communication.
-You may also call our offices at 413-584-RENT.
-You may email Jeannine directly with any questions or concerns at firstname.lastname@example.org.
+You may also call our offices at 413-584-7368.
+You may email us directly with any questions or concerns at firstname.lastname@example.org.